mcldev/djangocms-charts/README.md

 Each child Dataset can have a different type, thus creating a Mixed Chart.
 **NB:** Some types do not mix well (Radar/Bar etc) - we make no validation on each possible combination.

+## Dataset Colors
+Dataset Color Groups can be specified as a user-friendly list of colors, with a click-and-drag sortable feature.

+### Specifying the color group
+Specifications for each group require the following:
+- Type (select multiple types with Ctrl)
+    - the Chart/Dataset type that these colors will be applied to
+- Namespace Labels (select multiple types with Ctrl)
+    - the dataset namespace labels that will use these colors
+    - e.g. `backgroundColor, borderColor, pointBackgroundColor, ...`
+- Colors
+    - a text list of **hex only** colors
+    - these can be selected/edited/rearranged through the interface

+### Application of Color Groups
+These color groups can then be applied as follows:
+- Globally
+    - by assigning the color group to the Global Settings
+    - any Chart/Dataset (without colors specified) will use these colors
+- By Chart
+    - all of the Chart datasets and any sub-datasets (without colors specified) will have these colors applied
+- By Dataset
+    - any Dataset can specifically use this Color Group

+### Color By Dataset or Series
+The flag to set 'Color by Dataset' will do the following:
+- Color by Dataset: `True`
+    - Each individual Dataset will use one color from the color array based on its index
+    - e.g. with a color array of `[red, green, blue]`
+    ```
+    #       Jan-20      Feb-20, ...
+    # Label_1   10      20      <- red
+    # Label_2   30      40      <- green
+    # Label_3   50      60      <- blue
+    ```
+- Color by Series: `False`
+    - Each individual Dataset will get the full color array to use for each element in Series
+    - e.g. with a color array of `[red, green, blue]`
+    ```
+    #           Jan-20      Feb-20, ...
+    # Label_1   10  <- red    20      <- green
+    # Label_2   30  <- red    40      <- green
+    # Label_3   50  <- red    60      <- green
+    ```

 ## Options
 https://www.chartjs.org/docs/latest/configuration/